sensu/catalog/integrations/influxdb/influxdb-metrics/README.md

 ## Overview

-The `influxdb-metrics` integration provides a Sensu pipeline for sending metrics to the time series database InfluxDB.
-This integration provides the following
+The `influxdb-metrics` integration provides a Sensu pipeline for sending metrics to the InfluxDB time series database.
+This integration is compatible with InfluxDB versions 1.x.

-resources:
+This integration provides the following resources:

 * `influxdb` [handler]
 * `influxdb-metrics` [pipeline]